 Maryland Drug Lawyer

 A misdemeanor or felony drug conviction can have a lasting negative impact on your life.
 In Maryland, possession alone can lead to four (4) years in prison and $25,000 in fines.
 Legal consequences of distribution, manufacture, and trafficking are even more severe.
 If you have been arrested for a drug crime in Maryland, consult a Maryland drug lawyer as soon as possible to protect your constitutional rights.
-A qualified attorney will explain your legal options and begin building your defense.
+A drug attorney in Maryland can explain your legal options and begin building your defense.